pcompassion/open-investing-doc/content/posts/curriculum.md

     -   Online modules from the Introduction to Finance course focusing on financial instruments and markets.

-#### <span class="org-todo todo TODO">TODO</span> List and describe different types of financial instruments (e.g., stocks, bonds, mutual funds). {#list-and-describe-different-types-of-financial-instruments--e-dot-g-dot-stocks-bonds-mutual-funds--dot}
+####  List and describe different types of financial instruments (e.g., stocks, bonds, mutual funds). {#list-and-describe-different-types-of-financial-instruments--e-dot-g-dot-stocks-bonds-mutual-funds--dot}

-#### <span class="org-todo todo TODO">TODO</span> What are the primary and secondary markets?
+####  What are the primary and secondary markets?
 Give examples of exchanges that fall into each category. {#what-are-the-primary-and-secondary-markets-give-examples-of-exchanges-that-fall-into-each-category-dot}

-#### <span class="org-todo todo TODO">TODO</span> From "The Intelligent Investor," summarize the key takeaways from the chapters you read this week. {#from-the-intelligent-investor-summarize-the-key-takeaways-from-the-chapters-you-read-this-week-dot}
+####  From "The Intelligent Investor," summarize the key takeaways from the chapters you read this week. {#from-the-intelligent-investor-summarize-the-key-takeaways-from-the-chapters-you-read-this-week-dot}

-#### <span class="org-todo todo TODO">TODO</span> Identify a current event or news article related to the financial markets and write a brief analysis or reflection on its significance. {#identify-a-current-event-or-news-article-related-to-the-financial-markets-and-write-a-brief-analysis-or-reflection-on-its-significance-dot}
+####  Identify a current event or news article related to the financial markets and write a brief analysis or reflection on its significance. {#identify-a-current-event-or-news-article-related-to-the-financial-markets-and-write-a-brief-analysis-or-reflection-on-its-significance-dot}

 ## Month 2: {#month-2}